Ranarrr/WishSorter/README.md

 - Get pictures of items in an imagelist to be shown
 - Make program independent of a webbrowser control (HTTPRequest)
 - Make saving credentials locally a thing
+- Improve performance (by amount of RAM it uses)